 As a marketplace, many would agree that it’s an alluring channel with great potential.
 But some sellers have reported relatively long intervals between sales on Walmart and disappointment in sales volume (or lack thereof).
 This could have something to do with the product category; as some categories are gaining notable traction, others are still quiet and require further promotion among buyers.

 On the plus side, Walmart is growing faster than ever.
 As demonstrated by the introduction of WFS, the retailer's committed to developing a more complete suite of services for marketplace sellers.
 And as one seller noted, “I feel my business is more welcome on Walmart.”
+Another said that Walmart Marketplace is the best marketplace for the cost, given its low fees and low competition.

 The Bottom Line